 [Infographic] Data Erasure’s Role in the Circular Economy

-Used enterprise assets—computers, servers, hard drives, mobile phones and more—make up a substantial portion of the millions of tons of e-waste produced globally every year.
+Used enterprise assets—computers, servers, hard drives, mobile phones. and more—make up a substantial portion of the millions of tons of e-waste produced globally every year.

 Unfortunately, much of this enterprise e-waste is discarded improperly, putting both the environment and sensitive data at risk.
 This is despite the increase in corporate social responsibility initiatives and the availability of non-destructive data sanitization methods that allow assets to be redeployed or made available for resale or donation.